Dark Frontier: Continuity

 Actress Susanna Thompson would reprise her role as the Borg Queen for the "Unimatrix Zero" double episode, in 2000.

 Releases

-Both parts of this episode "Dark Frontier" was released on LaserDisc in Japan on June 22, 2001, as part of 5th Season vol.2, which included episodes from "Dark Frontier" to "Equinox, Part I".
+Both parts of this episode "Dark Frontier" were released on LaserDisc in Japan on June 22, 2001, as part of 5th Season Vol. 2, which included episodes from "Dark Frontier" to "Equinox, Part I".
 The episode had two audio tracks, English and also Japanese.
-This set had 6 double sided 12" optical discs giving a total runtime of 552 minutes.
+This set had six double sided 12" optical discs giving a total runtime of 552 minutes.

 "Dark Frontier" was released on VHS cassette paired with "Unimatrix Zero, Part I".

 Music for the episode was released on Compact Disc audio by Roldan Records.

 On November 9, 2004, this episode was released as part of the season 5 DVD box set of Star Trek: Voyager.
-The box set includes 7 DVD optical discs with all the episodes in season 5 with some extra features, and episodes have a Dolby 5.1 Digital Audio track.
+The box set includes 7 DVD optical discs with all the season 5 episodes, extra features, and a Dolby 5.1 Digital Audio track.